-OCR systems are rule-based though, which means that the extraction happens within particular fields in a document template.
-Fields, defined by the user, need to be common for all documents that the OCR tool processes.
+Traditional OCR systems are rule-based though, meaning the extraction happens within particular fields in a document template.
+Areas defined by the user need to be shared for all documents the OCR tool processes.

 As an example, take a look at the invoice below.

 The so-called legacy OCR tool would simply read text from the image, but that’s about that.
 There’s no structure in the extracted information – just a crude block of text that needs further formatting.

 When the template of such invoice changes, a traditional OCR-based tool needs to be trained to extract data properly.
 A change could be anything related to the visual layout – the amount to be paid moved elsewhere, or the address moved to the other corner of the doc.

 Rule-based OCR can, therefore, seem too limited for businesses that generate or process varying types of documents since every deviation from a set of used templates needs to be separately processed by the tool.